Radar Doppler Multitarget

 Radar Doppler Multitarget (RDY in its French acronym) is a multimode Look-down/shoot-down Pulse-Doppler radar designed by Thomson-CSF (now Thales) for the Mirage 2000-5 fighter.
-The RDY-3 derivative has been fitted to Moroccan Mirage F1's.
+The RDY-3 derivative has been fitted to Moroccan Mirage F1s.
 Thomson has claimed that the original RDY outperformed the AN/APG-66/68 of the F-16 and the AN/APG-65 of the F/A-18 Hornet.

 Design

 The original RDI/RDM radars on the Mirage 2000 only worked in air-to-air mode.
 The RDY was designed to add air-to-ground modes, in particular the ability to control Exocet and Kormoran 2 anti-shipping missiles.
 The 240 kg system has a 655 mm flat-plate antenna scanning a 3.5° beam over a 60° cone at powers up to 120 kW.
 Maximum range is 60 nmi in air-to-air mode and 20 nmi in look-down mode.
 The RDY can detect 24 targets, track eight of them and engage four targets at a time.
 The enhanced RDY-2 has a slightly greater range and adds a SAR mode.